Stekeblad/Stekeblads-Video-Uploader/README.md

 ### Videos
-I have made a few short videos introducing the program and how to use it (The videos are pretty outdated, a updated series is in planning phase):
+I have made a few short videos introducing the program and how to use it (The videos are pretty outdated but much is still the same):
 [Playlist](https://www.youtube.com/playlist?list=PLAA2832YwTI9mddiWDeZ_RDnIjaBa8dP-)